ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/singlesignon.md

 ![ssoimage9](files/ssoimage9.PNG)

-Selcting 'Help' will lead you to the UKFast documentation page, specifically this article.
+Selecting 'Help' will lead you to the UKFast documentation page, specifically this article.

 ![ssoimage10](files/ssoimage10.PNG)